 - Our wonderful physical education teachers are overflowing with ideas on how to get students moving.
 Most would LOVE to share with you.
 Pop on by their office for a little chat on how you can include more movement with your students.

 There are infinite numbers of ways movement can be included in the classroom.
 Get started with the items on this list and brainstorm more on your own!
 The important thing is to do it because no one wants to sit all day.
 More importantly, our students shouldn’t have to.

 FREE Movement Checklist

-Subscribe to get this FREE Movement in the Classroom Checklist straight to your inbox!
+Subscribe to get our weekly newsletter and this FREE Movement in the Classroom Checklist straight to your inbox!